 Fortunately, some magnificent Kauri stands remain and are now carefully protected.
 In Waipoua Forest, some of the biggest remaining Kauri are easily accessible from the road, along a well-made path.
 This area, where you can see Tāne Mahuta – New Zealand’s largest known living kauri tree – is visited by huge numbers of people.
 Access is carefully managed to allow people to enjoy the forest without damaging the trees or other vegetation.
 In particular, to access the trails, you have to pass through a dieback control station in which you have to clean your footwear in an attempt to keep dieback disease out of the forest.
 Kauri dieback Phytophthora agathidicida lives in the soil and infects kauri roots, damaging the tissues that carry nutrients and water within the tree, effectively starving it to death.
 In addition, paths keep people away from the base of the Kauri to avoid trampling affecting the tree’s fine surface roots.

 To get a real feel for the Kauri forest, it’s good to take a longer walk, and you can do that on Yakas Walk.
-Because fewer people walk this longer trail, the path takes you right to the base of Yakas, a tree with a girth of 12 meters – depicted at the start of this post.
+Because fewer people walk this longer trail, the path takes you right to the base of Yakas, a tree with a girth of 12 meters.
 Having the privilege of standing next to this ancient giant is a humbling experience.

 As well as conserving the Kauri and its associated forest ecosystem, there are also efforts being made to bring back typical forest fauna.
 Trounson Kauri Park has been designated as one of New Zealand’s “mainland islands” Since 1995, an intensive ecosystem restoration project has been undertaken with the goal of restoring the kauri forest ecosystem, including the reintroduction of regionally extinct or threatened fauna and flora.
 Prior to colonisation, New Zealand had no ground-dwelling mammals and instead had an array of weird and wonderful flightless birds – including the famous kiwi – and a rich array of native flying birds.
 When mammals such as cats, rats, weasels and Australian possums were introduced, those animals either ate or competed with the native birds.